 shares the inspiring backstories of rare individuals who have achieved the near-impossible: success in the ultra-competitive worlds of pro sports and music.
 This collection of remarkable interviews features Damian Lillard, Bernie Williams, Yannick Noah, Rony Seikaly, Chelcee Grimes and ten other notable athlete-musicians.

-Motez recently completed a visiting professorship at the Gulf University for Science and Technology, where he taught news writing in the spring semester of 2018.
+Motez is also an academic embarking on a doctorate in sports sociology at the University of Leicester.
+He served as a visiting professor at the Gulf University for Science and Technology, teaching news writing in spring 2018.

-He was also given an honorary mention by the Goalden Times for its WorldBall list of best football writing of 2017 for his piece Son of the King featured in The Blizzard.
+2017 Goalden Times WorldBall list of best football writing of 2017 honorary mention for Son of the King (The Blizzard).